matqr/matqr.github.io/_news/announcement_37.md

 project: cohort-model
 ---

-Selected as part of the NUS - College of Design and Engineering Science Outreach team for 2022.
+Selected as part of the NUS - College of Design and Engineering Science Outreach presenters for 2022.